bradzacher/dnd-notes/eberron/story/Arc2 - Sharn - Galifar Heist/Chapter 2/Chapter_2_ir'Lanter_Villa.md

   - Forcing the door open requires a successful DC 18 Strength (Athletics) check.
   - Although he's armed with a rapier, Helais throws himself at the mercy of the first person to bust through his barricade.
   - DC 10 Charisma (Intimidation) check (disadvantage if Lord ir'Lanter has reason to believe his wife can see or overhear the conversation):
-    - Stone of Golorr:
+    - Stone of Cazoch:
-      > The Stone of Golorr is some kind of ancient creature transformed into an artifact.
+      > The Stone of Cazoch is some kind of ancient creature transformed into an artifact.
       > It knows the location of a hidden vault in Sharn containing half a million Galifars.
     - Nimblewright:
       > My wife learned that Dalakhar might have a piece of the artefact and that the Boromars were out for him.